- Who is this course for?

-Five consecutive days of training in theory and practice to cover;
+Four days of training in theory and practice to cover

-A coursework portfolio which should be completed within 12 months of the start of the course
+A Level 2 workbook which should be completed within 12 months of the start of the course

-We will discuss up to date theories on the Forest school approach to learning, the holistic development of Forest School learners and a positive attitude to risk taking.
-The practical outdoor learning will include tool use and the safe lighting, management and use of a camp fire in a Forest School setting, safe use of a range of hand tools and a variety of outdoor games and activities.
-Also covered will be the identification of woodland flora and fauna, and the sustainable use of a woodland within the context of Forest schools.
+The Level 2 course will prepare you with the skills to effectively support a Forest School Leader in the delivery of Forest school sessions.
+We will discuss the Forest school approach to learning and a positive attitude to taking risk..
+Practical skills covered will include safe lighting, management and use of a campfire in a Forest School setting, safe use of a range of hand tools and a variety of games and activities.
+Also covered will be the identification of woodland flora and fauna, and sustainable use of a woodland within the context of Forest schools.
 The course will be run on Forest School principles, so you will see the Forest School ethos in action.

-On successful completion of the course you will be awarded a Open College Network West Midlands Region (OCNWMR) Level 3 Certificate in Forest School Programme Leadership (QCF)
+On successful completion of the course you will be awarded a OCNWMR Level 2 Award in Forest School Programme Support (QCF)